AKafakA/dodoor/deploy/instruction/configuration-generation.md

 ### Step 1: Initial Environment Setup & Profiling

-First, we'll profile the tasks on a new host without any resource limitations.
-For this example, we'll use an `xl170` node in Cloudlab.
+First, profile the tasks on a host without resource limits.
+For example, on a CloudLab `xl170` node:

 1.  **SSH into the host and set up the environment**: